-and consulted extensively with Department of Justice (DoJ) and National Security Council (NSC) legal and policy staff.
-Working with DoJ's Office of Legal Counsel (OLC), OGC determined that in most instances relevant to the counterterrorism detention and interrogation activities under the MON, the criminal prohibition against torture, 18 U.S.C.
+6. (TS, Manual Constraints) The Office of General Counsel (OGC) took the lead in determining and documenting the legal parameters and constraints for interrogations.
+OGC conducted independent research and consulted extensively with Department of Justice (DoJ) and National Security Council (NSC) legal and policy staff.
+Working with DoJ's Office of Legal Counsel (OLC), OGC determined that in most instances relevant to the counterterrorism detention and interrogation activities the criminal prohibition against torture, 18 U.S.C.
 2340-2340B, is the controlling legal constraint on interrogations of detainees outside the United States.
 In August 2002, DoJ provided to the Agency a legal opinion in which it determined that 10 specific "Enhanced Interrogation Techniques" (EITs) would not violate the torture prohibition.
-This work provided
+This work provided the foundation for the policy and administrative decisions that guide the CTC Program.